it-gro/hugo-theme-w3css-basic/README.md

 * Hugo ships with an internal Disqus template: https://gohugo.io/content-management/comments/
 * I wanted:
   * a button the user has to click to show the comments
-  * configure whether the comment count is show on the button or not (disqus.com/count.js)
+  * configure whether the comment count is shown on the button or not (disqus.com/count.js)
 * I took some ideas from  https://discourse.gohugo.io/t/delaying-disqus-comments-to-save-a-ton-of-requests/6847